KRIV (TV): Acquisition by Metromedia

 Six years after going on the air, Crest Broadcasting announced the sale of KDOG-TV to Metromedia for $11 million, including $6 million for the station itself and another $5 million in liabilities.
 The acquisition closed in April, and on April 17, 1978, the call letters were changed to the current KRIV, in honor of then-Metromedia executive Albert Krivin, who had convinced John Kluge to take a chance on the Houston station.
-Jerry Marcus, general sales manager of Metromedia's Washington, D.C. station WTTG, was hired to manage channel 26's operations, remaining there until his retirement in December 1999.
+Jerry Marcus—general sales manager of Metromedia's Washington, D.C., station WTTG—was hired to manage channel 26's operations, remaining there until his retirement in December 1999.

-Metromedia, among the top operators of independent stations, turned a station that was regarded as a "mangy mutt" into a top-rated outlet.
-An additional multi-million dollar investment in new programming was immediately apparent; in 1979, channel 26 became the new TV home of the Houston Astros.
-The Spanish-language entertainment programming, from the Spanish International Network, was moved out of prime time and reduced to make way for nightly movies and The Merv Griffin Show; the studios were expanded, and a new transmitter facility was constructed.
+Metromedia, among the top operators of independent stations, turned a station that was regarded as a "mangy mutt" and had turned a slight profit in just its last two years into a top-rated outlet that experienced a 400-percent increase in ratings between 1978 and 1980 and challenged the network affiliates in the early evening access hours.
+An additional investment in new programming was immediately apparent; in 1979, channel 26 became the new TV home of the Houston Astros, and the cost of syndicated programming doubled or tripled as Metromedia spent what one broadcaster estimated was $10 million on programming in its first six months of owning KRIV.
+The Spanish-language entertainment programming, from the Spanish International Network (now known as Univision), was moved out of prime time and reduced to make way for nightly movies and The Merv Griffin Show; the studios were expanded, and a new transmitter facility was constructed in 1982.
+Local programming was also expanded, with several new public affairs programs.
 A local newscast at 7 p.m. was added in 1983.